-Stores, Spare Parts, Weighted moving average method except Packing Materials stores segregated for specific purposes and and Raw Materials materials in transit valued at their specific cost.
-Work-in-Progress Material cost plus appropriate share of and Finished Goods production overheads.
+Stores, Spare Parts, Packing Materials and Raw Materials Weighted moving average method except stores segregated for specific purposes and materials in transit valued at their specific cost.
+Work-in-Progress and Finished Goods Material cost plus appropriate share of production overheads.
 Stock-in-Trade First in First Out method based on actual cost.

-Revenue
+i) Revenue